 Stage 1: Prepare

 The first session is called "Prepare for Success."
-It's a priming session that opens the subconscious door.
-By the time you press play on the core hypnosis session, your 88% is ready to receive a new identity, not defend the old one.
+It's a priming session that opens the subconscious door, so that by the time you press play on the core hypnosis session, your 88% is ready to receive a new identity instead of defending the old one.

-This is the part most quit-smoking programs skip.
-They drop you straight into the work and expect your subconscious to cooperate.
-It won't.
+This is the part most quit-smoking programs skip entirely.
+They drop you straight into the work and expect your subconscious to cooperate, but it won't.
 An unprepared mind resists change.
 A prepared one welcomes it.

 Stage 2: Shift

-The next two sessions are the core hypnosis work.
-This is where the identity rewrite happens.
+The next two sessions are the core hypnosis work, where the identity rewrite happens.
 You don't "quit smoking."
 You become a non-smoker.
 The change happens at the identity layer, which is why it sticks.

 Stage 3: Reinforce

 The final stage is the part most programs skip entirely.
-Lasting freedom is built in the moments where smoking used to live, the morning coffee, the stressful afternoon, the after-dinner pause.
-Reinforcement sessions over the following weeks lock the new identity in.
+Lasting freedom is built in the moments where smoking used to live, the morning coffee, the stressful afternoon, the after-dinner pause, and reinforcement sessions over the following weeks are what lock the new identity in.

 This is why most quit-smoking programs eventually fail.
-They get the smoker to the moment of quitting.
-They don't help them maintain it.
+They get the smoker to the moment of quitting but don't help them maintain it.
 Smokefree123 is built so that the moment of quitting is just the beginning.

 Why This Matters Now